Time for a random rambling today ~ pull up a chair and pour a glass of sweet tea – this one just might take awhile.

 What that means also is that there are lots of things I’m saying no to.
 This isn’t a season when I’m going to run 20 miles every week, I’m not going to bake homemade bread for dinner all that often, most of my penny pinching will be done just by shopping Aldi, and my house isn’t going to be perfectly clean even once.
 If you’re in a stressful season, really consider what your big priorities are, and then give yourself grace for the stuff you just can’t manage.

 From my old office ~ we waited years for that room and I can’t wait to figure out what we’ll do here!
+(UPDATED – see what we did over HERE!)

-7. Dream.
-Big.
 Taking the time to dream has undoubtedly been the thing that has helped me to just feel some peace this last week (and even a little excitement as we’re here.)
 We’ve always put some effort into dreaming big in our homes, and I think in the midst of the move I’d forgotten how precious it is just to imagine something new for our future, even if we can’t have it all today.

 Last week my (wise) husband encouraged me to really start thinking about my new office specifically and in general about our home, and to start dreaming about what I really wanted it to be.
 I hemmed and hawed, and generally felt like I’d come up with the simplest way to tackle what we have, just settling for something that would work.